Networks

 Sharing Networks Between Organizations

-ResellerReseller accounts can share networks across organizations using the network sharing feature.
-This allows multiple tenants to communicate over a shared network while maintaining organization-level isolation for other resources.
+ResellerAccounts with the manage network permission can share their networks with other organizations (tenants) in their hierarchy using the network sharing feature.
+This is governed by network ownership and the manage-network permission, not by reseller account status.
+It allows multiple tenants to communicate over a shared network while maintaining organization-level isolation for other resources.

 To share a network, navigate to the network details page, click Share, and select the target organizations.